Get Range Values

 Define a Groovy script object and a source for the business relational attribute values

-For both predefined and custom business relational attributes, add a piece of script to the application-schema-ext.owl file.
-In this piece of script, indicate the following:
+For both predefined and custom business relational attributes, add a script snippet to the application-schema-ext.owl file.
+In the script snippet:

 • Indicate that the system must retrieve business relational attribute values using a Groovy script.